rhjdvsgsgks/VideoEnhancementPlus/README.md

 1. install edxposed and this module
 2. active the module
-3. if you are using whitelist mode in xposed, add `com.sonymobile.swiqisystemservice` to your whitelist
+3. if you are using whitelist mode in xposed, add `com.sonymobile.swiqisystemservice` and `com.sonymobile.displaybooster` to your whitelist
+4. install [VideoEnhancementPlusExtra](https://github.com/rhjdvsgsgks/VideoEnhancementPlusExtra) to make able to control CABC (optional)

 ## about opensource